-Now continue up the human trail to the crest of the mountain’s southeast shoulder, a grassy, level ridgetop at 2500 feet.
+Now continue up the human trail to the crest of the mountain’s southeast shoulder, a grassy, level ridgetop.
+The topo puts this at 2500 feet, but the actual height is more like 3000.
 Enjoy the unparalleled views from this perch above the fjord, which makes a fine destination on its own.

 From the shoulder, you need to traverse the east face for two thirds of a mile to the very prominent central east face gully, which runs up to a deep notch in the summit ridge (the gully is the obvious feature at the center of the picture at the top right corner of this page, and is shown in more detail here).
 Do this traverse without losing elevation, taking advantage of helpful sheep trails.
 Beware of avalanche danger in early season.